wtbarnes/rice-hpc-docs/README.md

-# Rice CRC Docs
+# Rice CRC Documentation

-Documentation for the HPC Resources at Rice University.
+Documentation for the CRC and HPC Resources at Rice University.
 The documentation is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) format and rendered to HTML using the [Sphinx](http://www.sphinx-doc.org) documentation engine.

 ## Install and Build